grafana/jsonnet-libs/synthetic-monitoring/README.md

 as a part of Grafana Cloud.
 It provides users with insights into how their applications and services are behaving from an external point of view.

-It can be configured via an HTTP API.
-This library generates objects that can be used when interacting with the API, e.g. with a tool like [Grizzly](https://github.com/grafana/grizzly).

 ## Usage